lighthouse-labs/ios-prep-book/README.md

 We'll be contacting you regularly to setup Skype/Google Hangout conversations to see how things are going.

 **Due Date:**
-The prep course is due 1 week before the bootcamp starts.
-This allows for time to give you feedback on the submitted work to make sure you are ready for Day 1
+The prep course is due 2 weeks before the bootcamp starts.
+This allows for time to give you feedback on the submitted work to make sure you are ready for Day 1.

 **Submitting Your Work:**
 As you are progressing through the course you will be required to submit various assignments.
 Here is the list of assignments that will require submission.